 Because it's nine suites, Era sells the whole building for weddings and private events, which regularly blocks out two or three weekends a month in peak season.
 Check the calendar before you get attached to specific dates, and consider a midweek stay if your weekend keeps showing sold out; buyouts usually run Friday to Sunday.

 Interiors lean on chukum walls, sisal, organic cotton, and polished concrete floors.
 The Ritual Spa leans into Mayan-influenced treatments, and the property sells full hotel buyouts for intimate weddings and private events.
-Nightly rates sit between $80 and $160, which is aggressive for a MICHELIN-listed property and the main reason weekend availability evaporates.
+Nightly rates are aggressive for a MICHELIN-listed property, and that is the main reason weekend availability evaporates.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.